-Logging might be the most effortless gathering skill to level up in New World because of how abundant the resources are.
+Logging might be the most effortless gathering skill to level up in New World because of how abundant the resources are — trees, basically.

-You’ll see trees everywhere you go, but it takes a long time to chop them down meaning you can zone out whilst you’re grinding.
+You’ll see trees everywhere you go, but it does take a long time to chop them down.
+This does give the benefit of being able to zone out whilst you do it, but it also means it takes a long time to level.

 Whilst Logging isn’t as profitable as Mining or Skinning, you can make a decent profit if you focus on the wood types that are in demand at the Trading Post.